Review: The Leica M10

 For street photography many will advocate the use of zone focusing, with the lenses stopped down – and there are excellent depth of field scales to help this, together with tabs on the focus ring that allow you to sense the approximate focal distance by feel.

-A less obvious downside of M series lenses is the lack of close-focus ability, as most lenses will not focus closer than 70cm (a limitation of the rangefinder mechanics).
-It is a limitation that I rarely hit, but it can be occasionally frustrating particularly with wider-angle lenses.
+A less obvious downside of M series lenses is that most lenses will not focus closer than 70cm (a limitation of the rangefinder mechanics).
+It is a problem that I rarely hit, but it can be occasionally frustrating particularly with wider-angle lenses.
 The lack of close-focus, along with frame-line visibility, is one of the reasons why I tend to lean towards 50mm as a default focal length rather than 35mm.

 Leica markets the M10 as having an improved viewfinder when compared to older digital-M cameras.

 The view through the rangefinder is bright, clear and sharp, and the focus patch is very easy to use.
-Frame-lines are illuminated in white by LEDs inside the camera, and reliably adjust brightness as conditions change.
+Frame-lines are illuminated in white by LEDs inside the camera, and adjust brightness automatically as the lighting changes.

-One marketing claim is that the M10 has improved eye-relief, with a potential 30% increase in the field of view.
-While I am sure that there is some theoretical justification for the claim, the improvement from the M typ 262 is not that obvious and the eye-relief appears almost identical to my much older M7.
+The M10 marketing claims that the camera has improved eye-relief, with a potential 30% increase in the field of view.
+However, the improvement from the M typ 262 is not that obvious and the eye-relief appears almost identical to my much older M7.
 As a glasses wearer I find it only just about possible to see the 35mm frame-lines, while shooting quickly with a 28mm lens means essentially having to guess what is happening at the edges of the frame (this is easier than it sounds, but it is still frustrating).
 People lucky enough not to need glasses should not have a problem.

 The frame-lines are optimised for accuracy at a focal distance of 2m.
 As with all Leica rangefinders, any closer or any any further and the image captured will not quite match the framing that you see.
-The variation is small enough that it can usually be ignored, but if you need precision, there is the option to use live-view.
+The variation is small enough that it can usually be ignored, but if you need precision you will need to use live-view.

 Lastly, the M10 appears to show slightly more viewfinder blockage with large lenses than my M7.
-I suspect that this is because the reduction in thickness of the body was partly achieved by projecting the lens mount further forward, increasing the distance between the rangefinder and the front of the lens slightly.
-The effect is small and not terribly important, but it is visible nonetheless.
+I suspect that this is because the reduction in thickness of the body was partly achieved by projecting the lens mount further forward, slightly increasing the distance between the rangefinder and the front of the lens.
+The effect is small, but it is visible nonetheless.

 Build Quality, Reliability and Focus Accuracy

-As is usual for Leica, the camera has a dense and well built feel that arises mainly due the precision manufacturing and the use of dense metal plates rather than modern lighter-weight alloys.
+As is usual for Leica, the camera has a dense and well built feel that arises thanks to the precision manufacturing and the use of dense metal plates rather than modern lighter-weight alloys.

 The camera has sealing to protect against dust and water (eg light drizzle).
 Unfortunately, the same is not true of the lenses, so there will always be a risk of water entry through the lens mount.
 It is difficult to determine what kind of seals are used in the camera, but the baseplate relies on a precise machined groove in the metal rather than a rubber gasket, and Leica make no formal claims to any IP rating.